|25 July||Deadline for receipt of abstracts|

-Computer presentations can be reviewed by authors in the audio/visual preview room at the meeting.
-Separate computers will be made available in this room for accessing email.
+Computer presentations can be reviewed by authors in the audio/visual preview room at the meeting

-The Exhibition will include computer-based instrumentation, scientific books, sound level meters, sound intensity systems, signal processing systems, devices for noise control and acoustical materials, active noise control systems, and other exhibits on acoustics.
+The Exhibit will include computer-based instrumentation, scientific books, sound level meters, sound intensity systems, signal processing systems, devices for noise control and acoustical materials, active noise control systems, and other exhibits on acoustics.

 OPEN MEETINGS OF TECHNICAL COMMITTEES

-Technical Committees will hold open meetings on Tuesday, Wednesday, and Thursday evenings.
+Technical Committees will hold open meetings on Tuesday, Wednesday, and Thursday evenings (6, 7, 8 December).
 These are working, collegial meetings.
 Much of the work of the ASA is accomplished by actions that originate and are taken in these meetings including proposals for special sessions, workshops, and technical initiatives.
 All meeting participants are cordially invited to attend these meetings and to participate actively in the discussions.